cstroessner/EFTT/README.md

 **Matlab file descriptions:**

+The class @EFTT contains our novel algorithm to approximate functions in the extended functional tensor train format.

+The class @FTT contains an approximation algorithm leading to an approximation in the (classical) functional tensor train format.

 setup.m: Initalization and correct setting of paths (needs to be run first).

 generateData.m: Runs all numerical experiments not involving the solution of PDEs.